openhwgroup/cva6-sdk/README.md

 # Ariane SDK

 This repository houses a set of RISCV tools for the [ariane core](https://github.com/pulp-platform/ariane).
-It contains some small changes to the official [riscv-tools](https://github.com/riscv/riscv-tools).
+It contains some small modifications to the official [riscv-tools](https://github.com/riscv/riscv-tools).
 Most importantly it **does not contain openOCD**.

 Included tools:
 * [Spike](https://github.com/riscv/riscv-isa-sim/), the ISA simulator